Wucy0519/YOSE-CVPR26/README.md

 ## :newspaper: News
 - [x] Release the inference code reproduced by research enthusiasts.
 - [ ] Release the training code reproduced by research enthusiasts.

+## :wrench: Dependencies and Installation
+This code runs in the same environment as the minimax-remover, which you can find in [here](https://github.com/zibojia/MiniMax-Remover).

 ## :robot: Training and Evaluation